Modu Chanyu: Marriage proposal to Empress Lü Zhi

-In 192 BC Empress Dowager Lü Zhi (widow of Emperor Gaozu of Han) received a marriage proposal from Modu, who wrote as follows in a letter meant to intimidate and mock her:
+In 192 BCE Empress Dowager Lü Zhi (widow of Emperor Gaozu of Han) received a marriage proposal from Modu, who wrote as follows in a letter meant to intimidate and mock her:

 I'm a lonesome ruler born in marshes and raised in plains populated by livestock.
 I've visited your border numerous times and wanted to tour China.
 Your Majesty is now alone and living in solitude.
 Since both of us are not happy and have nothing to entertain ourselves, I'm willing to use what I possess to exchange for what you lack.

 Lü Zhi was infuriated at the rude proposition, and in a heated court session, her generals advised her to rally an army and exterminate the Xiongnu immediately.
 As she was about to declare war, an outspoken attendant named Ji Bu pointed out that the Xiongnu army was much more powerful than the Chinese.
 At Ji Bu's words, the court immediately fell into a fearful silence.
 Rethinking her plans, Lü Zhi rejected Modu's proposition humbly, as follows:

 Your Lordship does not forget our land and writes a letter to us, we fear.
 I retreat to preserve myself.
 I'm old and frail, I'm losing hair and teeth, and I struggle to maintain balance when I move.
 Your Lordship has heard wrongly, you shouldn't defile yourself.
 Our people did not offend you, and should be pardoned.
 We've two imperial carriages and eight fine steeds, which we graciously offer to Your Lordship.

 However she continued implementing the heqin policy of marrying so called "princesses" to Xiongnu chieftains and paying tribute to the Xiongnu in exchange for peace between both sides.

 Analysis of the Xiongnu's rise

 As Nicola Di Cosmo summarizes the sequence of events, the Qin invasion of the Ordos Plateau (the area within the bend of the Yellow River) came at the same time as a leadership crisis within the loose Xiongnu confederation.
-Modu took advantage of the Xiongnu militarization process that came in response to the Qin invasion, and ably created a newly centralized political structure that made possible his empire.
-He was aided by the rapid fall of Qin and the fact that the Han initially set up independent "kingdoms," whose leaders, like Xin, King of Han, were as likely to ally with Xiongnu and attack Han as the other way around.
+Modu took advantage of the Xiongnu militarization process that came in response to the Qin invasion, and ably created a newly centralized political structure that made his empire possible.
+He was aided by the rapid fall of Qin and the fact that the Han initially set up independent "kingdoms", whose leaders, like Xin, King of Han, were as likely to ally with Xiongnu and attack Han as the other way around.
 Han weakness meant that it supplied Modu and his successors with a steady flow of luxury and staple tribute they could pass down to the aristocracy supporting them.
 Without that tribute, the Xiongnu might not have been able to expand and maintain control.